-Burning body fat or losing weight are two of the most common reasons that anyone hits the gym.
+Losing body fat is one of the most common reasons that anyone hits the gym.
 Although it’s not always easy, losing weight and reducing body fat doesn’t have to be complicated.

 When trying to lose weight, we want to target body fat for reduction while maintaining our muscle mass.
-Generally, weight loss comes down to simple math — burning more calories (through exercise) than we’re eating.
+Generally, weight loss comes down to simple maths — burning more calories (through exercise) than we’re eating.
 This article will present some of the key methods for losing body fat fast, focusing on fat loss nutrition and training for reducing body fat.

 In this article, you’ll find: